NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 1. User presses “Run” button

-2. The ball starts to move with the previous velocity and direction.
+2. The MITBall starts to move with the previous velocity and direction.

 **Postcondition:** Game is running, play mode enabled.